igorcobelo/wildfire_pollution/README.md

-# Effects of wildfires on air quality in Brazil
+# Effects of wildfires on air quality in brazilian biomes
 > Published article in Nature Geoscience.